Adv-R-Programming/Adv-R-Reader/content/class_worksheets/08_iteration/_index.en.md

   "id" = 1:length(pet_vector)
   )

-# iterate through all optinos and create a column with NAs for it
+# iterate through all options and create a column with NAs for it
 for(option in possible_columns){

   # make a new column with a character version of each possible option.